I grant thou wert not married to my Muse,

-The argument of sonnet 86, even more than in most sonnets, is divided
+The argument of sonnet 86, even more than in some sonnets, is divided

 into three quatrains and a couplet.
 The first four lines acknowledge the effect

-on the Poet of the rival’s ‘great verse’ (86.1).
-The rival writes as if the ‘alltoo-
+on the Poet of the lesser Poet’s ‘great verse’ (86.1).
+They write as if the ‘alltoo-

 precious’youth was the ‘prize’ (86.2).
 The effect, though, is not to drive